garrandall/popular-music-data/tracks/if-you--lovin--me--silk.md

-The lovers have returned to make me wanna make love to you So bring yo sexallent body ova here and let me do the things I do In my bedroom im gone love you down just like a playa would And turn you out my superstar make you feel real good I find out if you feelin like lovin me, sexin me, holdin me, kissin me squezzin me Say yeaaa yeaa
+The lovers have returned to make me wanna make love to you So bring yo sexallent body ova here and let me do the things I do In my bedroom I'm gone love you down just like a playa would And turn you out my superstar make you feel real good I find out if you feelin like lovin me, sexin me, holdin me, kissin me squezzin me Say yeaaa yeaa